anywhichway/txi/README.md

 ### Txi async remove(string||number id)

 Removes the `id` and its index values from a Txi instance.
 No-op if the `id` does not exist.
-Returns the instance.
+Returns the a Promise for the instance.

 ### Txi removeStops(string word[,...])